-The Best Street Food Destinations Around The World, According To Seasoned Travelers
+These Destinations Have The Best Street Food Scenes, According To World Travelers

 To the delight of foodies everywhere, traveling for your tastebuds has become the norm.
 The widespread "experiences over things" mindset has made its way to the plate, with cuisine-centered vacations allowing tourists to taste local culture and satiate their curiosity.
 Thanks to this travel trend, the best street food destinations around the world have emerged; and though many market-style hubs have roots that date back centuries, the search for new flavors has turned them into hot spots for hungry sightseers.